Hometown: Evanston, IL

-Majors: Computer Science and Math
+Majors: Computer Science and Mathematics

 Favorite Ice Cream Flavor: Moose Tracks

-In 10 words or less, why should someone want to be a part of this department?
+In 15 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?

 After K I will be working at Nielsen as a Software Engineer.
 I will write code, help design products and fix bugs in existing applications.
 Eventually I would like to get a masters or PhD and continue exploring my interests in mathematics and computer science.